o-t-w/blog/src/content/blog/html-renaissance.md

 For all the diligence and sweat of myriad designers, having looked at hundreds of component libraries and design systems, there’s a limit to how different a checkbox can actually look.

 <figure>
 <img style="max-width: 320px; margin-inline: auto;" src="/colorpicker.png" alt="">
 <figcaption>Safari shipped an <code>alpha</code> attribute for the HTML color input, allowing the user to select an opacity value.
 </figcaption>
 </figure>

-- Safari added a week date input

-The `dialog` element has been supported in all browsers for several years.
-It is being improved with   There's now an optional light-dismiss functionality built in (i.e. a way to close the dialog when the user clicks outside of the dialog).

 In all browsers, you can now use `<hr>` to visually demarcate different options of a `<select>` element.